victorarias/victorarias.github.com/_posts/2013-03-15-event-driven-collision-simulation.md

 The event driven approach has a very different 	nature: its strategy is to predict collisions, keeping them in order and executing them one by one.
 This approach is powered by a priority queue that has both insert and remove operations with O(lg N) time.

-Even having these solutions written in other languages and platforms they wasn’t easy to implement, mainly because of the language.
+Even having these solutions written in other languages and platforms they weren’t easy to implement, mainly because of the language.
 Don’t get me wrong: JavaScript is a great language, but it has so many “gotchas” that it took me a week of “freetime coding” to accomplish a bug-free solution.

 People tend to praise JavaScript and even put down who criticize its problems, but I personally think that this is a childish behavior.
 I acknowledge JavaScript importance and I know that is possible to achieve great things with it, but no one can say that it isn’t unnecessarily hard to write complex systems with it.